ijardillier/docker-elk/README.md

 It gives you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.

-With this project, you will be able to launch a complete Elastic stac:
+With this project, you will be able to launch a complete Elastic stack:

 - 3 Elasticsearch nodes
 - Kibana